IBM/docker101/lab2.md

 Server running at http://localhost:4000
 ```

 The Dockerfile is how you create reproducible builds for your application.
-A common workflow is to have your CI/CD automation run `docker build` as part of its build process.
+A common workflow is to have your CI/CD automation run `docker image build` as part of its build process.
 Once images are built, they will be sent to a central registry, where it can be accessed by all environments (such as a test environment) that need to run instances of that application.
-In the next step, we will push are custom image to the public docker registry: the docker hub, where it can be consumed by other developers and operators.
+In the next step, we will push our custom image to the public docker registry: the docker hub, where it can be consumed by other developers and operators.

 # Step 4: Push to a central registry